 - Envision what you want the date to look like: What environment, time of day, or other factors will allow you to feel most free to connect with your date?
 Try dating in nontraditional, alcohol-free environments.
 The more creative you can be, the more you can engage in genuinely fun and dynamic activities.
 Environments that include alcohol aren’t completely off limits, but it might save you some added stress.
 Plus, you’ll likely impress your date for going above and beyond the obvious!

 - Order an alcohol-free beverage: Set the precedent early with what you prefer to drink.
 If you’re not comfortable talking about your sobriety, that’s completely okay.
 Beverage names and appearances are so vague that the other person will most likely not be able to tell if it’s non-alcoholic.
-Having your favorite delish AF drink in mind can ease any discomfort when it comes time to ordering.
+Having your favorite alcohol-free drink in mind can ease any discomfort when it comes time to ordering.
 Once it becomes something that doesn’t feel like a priority, you can get back to the good stuff… getting to know each other!

 - Choose joy: Sometimes sobriety can be wrongly associated with limitations.
 Moreover, the fear of judgment can prevent a candid conversation about alcohol-free lifestyles.
 What would it look like to genuinely celebrate your sobriety?
 If we want to live in a more inclusive world, we get to practice seeing the joy in our positive choices.
 You are choosing to be authentic and not hide what you need to feel good.
 What could be sexier than that?

 With these tips in mind, I hope you will feel more prepared and excited to date either now or in the future.
 Remember that there are so many parts of you, and your relationship with alcohol is only one piece of the puzzle.
 That said, your sobriety is something to take great pride in.
 Know that you are bringing your truest self to the occasion.
 The right person will celebrate that.